 Q: Why is OCF, WCF, or ICA membership required to play in some PCC tournaments?

 A: There is disagreement among the board members and volunteers as to whether this membership should be required at any PCC tournament but the main reason it’s currently required at some PCC tournaments (for residents of Oregon, Washington, and Idaho) is to support the Northwest Chess magazine (see the links section below).
 Most of the membership fee goes to supporting the magazine.
-The membership is not required at the Quad 45, Tuesday Quads, Rose City Sectionals, and Portland Rapid and Blitz Championships.
+The membership is not required at the Sunday Quads, Tuesday Quads, Rose City Sectionals, and Portland Rapid and Blitz Championships.

 Q: How can I check to see if I am a member of the OCF, WCF, or ICA or when my membership expires?